 Current member Centenary United Methodist Church, Order of the Eastern Star, Personal Safety Awareness Committee, Gage County Kids and Car Seats and Policy Review Committee for Beatrice Community Hospital and Health Center.
 Republican.

-Maureen Nickels - District 6
+Maureen Nickels - Vice President - District 6

 Maureen Nickels comes from a family of educators.
 She grew up on a farm near Anselmo, attended Anselmo-Merna Public Schools and earned her bachelor’s degree in Elementary Education and Special Education and her master’s degree in education from the University of Nebraska at Kearney.
 She taught in upper elementary grades for the Grand Island Public Schools for 26 years.